stawberri/danbooru-node/README.md

 * `large_file_url`: The full size version of the image.
 Might be the same as `file_url`.
 * `preview_file_url`: The tiny thumbnail used to represent this image.

-You can pass one of these values to `booru.url()` to generate a `URL` object, which you can turn into an absolute url by calling `url.toString()` method or just typecasting it.
+You can pass one of these values to `booru.url()` to generate a `URL` object, which you can turn into an absolute url by accessing `url.href` or just typecasting it.

 ```js
 const post = await booru.posts(2560676)